JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 This section describes the nodes, their properties and methods in detail.
 After each property and method you can find the version tag when the given property/method was introduced or last changed.

 This document describes the version **1.3** of Utility AI GDExtension.

 Documentation of earlier versions: [1.2](Nodes_v1_2.md)

 ## The two node groups - Agent behaviours and Node Query System

 There are two main node groups in Utility AI GDExtension: Agent behaviours and Node Query System (NQS).
 Both are utility-based systems for implementing robust AI systems to your games.

 The *Agent behaviours* focus on utility based behaviours for a single AI agent.
 They answer the question "What is the best *behaviour* for the current situation?".
+Use the agent behaviours when you want to choose what an AI should do.

 The *Node Query System* focuses on using utility functions to score and filter any type of Godot nodes.
 They answer the question "What is the *best node* for the job?".
+Use the NQS when you want to choose the best tile to move to, the biggest threat to attack, the best healing item to consumer, for example.

 ## Agent behaviour nodes